erikchomez/TheRealFarmerJohn/docs/final.md

    ![banner2](https://i.imgur.com/1Dq5yjc.png)

    * It still maintained ideal planting speed, quickly using up both the hoe and seeds.
 The issue was that in a small map, the agent frequently ended up escaping or waiting too long, with the mission ending right as it began to harvest.
-   * This was largely in line with our goal, as the agent was to return to it's normal constraints but with the cirriculum of efficiency embedded in it's behavior.
+   * This was largely in line with our goal, as the agent was to return to its normal constraints but with the curriculum of efficiency embedded in its behavior.

 4. Application in Island Environment
-   * The agent, now armed with an definitely understanding of where and how quickly to till and sow, a grasp on when to harvest, and the bias for task efficiency, is put to the test against a completely untrained baseline in a foreign environment.
+   * The agent, now armed with a definite understanding of where and how quickly to till and sow, a grasp on when to harvest, and the bias for task efficiency, is put to the test against a completely untrained baseline in a foreign environment.
-   * If successful, the segmented skills should converge through cirriculum learning into a behavior that vastly outperforms an agent without the aforementioned lessons.
+   * If successful, the segmented skills should converge through curriculum learning into a behavior that vastly outperforms an agent without the aforementioned lessons.
-   * All of the agents resources and time were reset to the first lesson's.
+   * All of the agent's resources and time were reset to the first lesson's.
 (1 diamond hoe, 6 stacks of seeds)
    * The new environment was a 30x30 simulated island, with a small 6x6 lake in the center and an outer 1 block ring of water.
 Borders were kept in place for the sake of the untrained agent and consistency.
 There were 4 outer rings and 4 inner rings of hydratable farmland, and 15 middle rings of dry farmland between them to allow selectivity of crop placement.
    * The new reward / penalty schema was:
       * COLLECTING WHEAT +1 (THE END GOAL, THE ONLY MEASUREMENT THAT MATTERS IN OUR AGENTS LEARNING)
       * NOTHING ELSE IS COUNTED, AS WE ONLY WANT TO SEE HOW MUCH WHEAT OUR AGENT CAN SUCCESSFULLY GATHER
    * At this point, we successfully debugged and implemented our own reward system for wheat.
-Unlike previous lessons when some wheat were uncounted for due to missed ticks, we verified that our system is accurate in every observed mission.
+Unlike previous lessons when some wheats were uncounted for due to missed ticks, we verified that our system is accurate in every observed mission.

    ![banner2](https://i.imgur.com/gZ4XA83.png)

-   * As we can see in our baseline, the untrained agent was still able to successfully pull a few wheat from assumably random behavior, albeit inconsistent and often returning back to 0.
+   * As we can see in our baseline, the untrained agent was still able to successfully gather a few wheats from assumably random behavior, albeit inconsistent and often returning back to 0.

    ![banner2](https://i.imgur.com/LBoA7K7.png)

    * As shown above, our trained agent completely outperformed the untrained agent, consistently reaching above 15 crops to a maximum of 38 crops.
-Due to the limited size of the environment, it still strugged with escaping borders occassionally.
+Due to the limited size of the environment, it still struggled with escaping borders occasionally.

 ## Evaluation
 ### Quantitative
-From a quantitative standpoint, our agent was able to harvest over a stack of wheat (64 units, maximum per item slot) as it progressed in its last lesson in the second curriculum.
-Our baseline agent was only able to harvest a few wheat, in random intervals, so it's clear that our trained agent was able to learn through its curriculum.
+From a quantitative standpoint, our agent was able to harvest over 40 wheats on average as it progressed in its last lesson in the second curriculum, and 30 on average in the last curriculum.
+Our baseline agent was only able to harvest a few wheats in random intervals, so it's clear that our trained agent was able to learn through its curriculum.
+Our rewards charts, albeit flawed due to Malmo's reward system, still shows a massive gap between untrained and trained agents, and a continual progress towards efficiently gathering wheat.
 ### Qualitative
 There are several improvements that our agent could use.